 I would sit at our desk and arrange my pencils in a row, parallel and equidistant, select whichever colour sang to me, sharpen it to a fine point, and begin.
 It was a ritual, a kind of meditation, until one day I found the book half open, an orange squiggle breaking out of a flower petal and unzipping a placid sky.

 Jilly said you could barely notice it, that it didn’t matter.
-She said it nonchalantly, as if blue was orange and petal was sky, the lines between any two things blurred.
+She said it nonchalantly, as if blue were orange and petal were sky, the lines between any two things blurred.
 I told her that wasn’t the point, that the book was mine.
 As our voices rose, Mum and Dad came rushing in to calm us down.
 They were always vigilant, ready to keep the peace with hugs and I-love-yous that had a searching, desperate quality.

 “She used it,” I protested, pointing to the book.
 “It’s not hers.”

 “Abby,” Mum soothed, “we’ll get you both one.”

 This solution infuriated me.
 It wasn’t just the book; the conflict was mine, too; to solve it was to take away one more of my things.
 So the words rose in me, and I didn’t stop them: “I saved your life,” I said to Jilly, who started crying before I’d finished the sentence, who felt it in her blood before I opened my mouth.

 There was a silence, that moment of shock after a nasty fall, before you register the damage.

 “You must never say that,” Dad said.
 The words came out awkwardly, as if he had drawn one breath too few.